Journal Entry

 Example

-How a work should open
+How a work opens

-• motion second
+- motion second

-• process only when it clarifies
+- process only when needed

 Field Condition